solana-labs/solana-program-library/libraries/type-length-value/README.md

 The Solana blockchain exposes slabs of bytes to on-chain programs, allowing program writers to interpret these bytes and change them however they wish.
 Currently, programs interpret account bytes as being only of one type.
-For example, an token mint account is only ever a token mint, an AMM pool account is only ever an AMM pool, a token metadata account can only hold token metadata, etc.
+For example, a token mint account is only ever a token mint, an AMM pool account is only ever an AMM pool, a token metadata account can only hold token metadata, etc.